RazorKenway/Megarun/README.md

 # Megarun
-# This Tool Was Created By Error Killer & Moded by Razor kenway
+# This Tool Was Created By Error Killer & Released New Version by Razor kenway

 pkg install python